- Things to Do

 At 7,150 feet in elevation located on the edge of a large forest meadow, The Arboretum at Flagstaff is a unique destination, specializing in plants native to the high elevation habitat of northern Arizona.

 Visit the Arboretum to understand and appreciate the conservation of plants native to the Colorado Plateau.
-The Arboretum is open seasonally May through October, six days a week (closed Tuesdays).
+The Arboretum is open seasonally April 15 - October 31, six days a week (closed Tuesdays).
 Come out with friends and family and a picnic basket and enjoy the natural environment that surrounds you!

 In association with Flagstaff Arts Council, the Arboretum holds a series of concerts with local performers throughout the summer.

 Bring a picnic and a blanket and enjoy the scenery.
 With a view of the peaks and the shelter from the enormous Ponderosa pines, these outdoor concerts are the perfect summer activity.

 All concerts are held on select Saturday’s at 5:30 p.m., rain or shine.
 For the schedule visit: thearb.org/calendarofevents/summer-concert-series

 Tickets are available for purchase at The Arboretum or online thearb.org/product/summer-concert-tickets.

 The 2015 plant sale will feature the Arboretum, Native Plant and Seed, and Warner’s selections of high-elevation plants for your garden as well as live local musical performers, food vendors and a beer garden.